open-voice-interoperability/docs-archived/technical_masterplan.md

 ## Abstract

-The Open Voice Network is a non-profit industry association dedicated to the communal development and broad adoption of technical standards and ethical use guidelines for the emerging world of voice assistance.
+The Open Voice Network (OVON) is a non-profit industry association dedicated to the communal development and broad adoption of technical standards and ethical use guidelines for the emerging world of voice assistance.
 It is a directed fund of the Linux Foundation, and independently funded and governed.

-The Open Voice Network (OVN) Master Plan is a directional document thas defines the initiative's scope of the work and describes the open standards needed to realize a trusted, open implementation for voice assistants and related services.
+The OVON Master Plan is a directional document thas defines the initiative's scope of the work and describes the open standards needed to realize a trusted, open implementation for voice assistants and related services.

-The sections below map to OVN working groups and anticipated proposals for standards, TCK's, reference implementations, and usage guidelines.
+The sections below map to OVON working groups and anticipated proposals for standards, TCK's, reference implementations, and usage guidelines.

 ## Why the Open Voice Network?